Our responses to reviews and inquiries

 In our initial response to the recommendations in the Francis Report, we committed to providing an update on our progress in six months.

-In that time, the Government has commissioned six further reviews to inform its response to the Francis Report, some of which are due to be published later this year.
+In that time, the Government has commissioned six further reviews to inform its response to the Francis Report.
+Some of which are due to be published later this year.

-The Keogh Review into the quality of care and treatment provided by 14 hospitals with high mortality indicators, the Berwick Review into patient safety and Cavendish Review of the regulation of healthcare assistants have been published.
+The Keogh Review into the quality of care and treatment provided by 14 hospitals with high mortality indicators.
+The Berwick Review into patient safety and Cavendish Review of the regulation of healthcare assistants have been published.

 The April 2013 responses to reviews and inquiries